When added to an antidepressant,

 Leukopenia, Neutropenia, and Agranulocytosis: Leukopenia and neutropenia have been reported with antipsychotics.
 Agranulocytosis (including fatal cases) has been reported with other agents in this class.
 Monitor complete blood count in patients with pre-existing low white blood cell count (WBC)/absolute neutrophil count or history of drug-induced leukopenia/neutropenia.
 Discontinue REXULTI at the first sign of a clinically significant decline in WBC and in patients with severe neutropenia.

 Orthostatic Hypotension and Syncope: Atypical antipsychotics cause orthostatic hypotension and syncope.
 Generally, the risk is greatest during initial dose titration and when increasing the dose.
-Monitor in patients vulnerable to hypotension, and those with cardiovascular and cerebrovascular diseases.
+Monitor in patients vulnerable to hypotension and those with cardiovascular and cerebrovascular diseases.

-Falls: Antipsychotics may cause somnolence, postural hypotension, motor, and sensory instability, which may lead to falls causing fractures or other injuries.
-For patients with diseases, conditions, or medications that could exacerbate these effects, complete fall risk assessments when initiating treatment and recurrently during therapy.
+Falls: Antipsychotics may cause somnolence, postural hypotension, and motor and sensory instability, which may lead to falls causing fractures or other injuries.
+For patients with diseases, conditions, or medications that could exacerbate these effects, complete fall risk assessments when initiating treatment and recurrently during treatment.

 Seizures: REXULTI may cause seizures and should be used with caution in patients with a history of seizures or with conditions that lower the seizure threshold.

-Body Temperature Dysregulation: Use REXULTI with caution in patients who may experience conditions that increase body temperature (e.g., strenuous exercise, extreme heat, dehydration, or concomitant use with anticholinergics).
+Body Temperature Dysregulation: Use REXULTI with caution in patients who may experience conditions that increase body temperature (eg, strenuous exercise, extreme heat, dehydration, or concomitant use with anticholinergics).

 Dysphagia: Esophageal dysmotility and aspiration have been associated with antipsychotics, including REXULTI, and should be used with caution in patients at risk for aspiration.

-Potential for Cognitive and Motor Impairment: REXULTI has the potential to impair judgment, thinking, or motor skills.
+Potential for Cognitive and Motor Impairment: REXULTI may cause somnolence and has the potential to impair judgment, thinking, or motor skills.
 Patients should be cautioned about operating hazardous machinery, including operating motor vehicles, until they are reasonably certain REXULTI does not affect them adversely.

 Concomitant Medication: Dosage adjustments are recommended in patients who are known cytochrome P450 (CYP) 2D6 poor metabolizers and in patients taking concomitant CYP3A4 inhibitors or CYP2D6 inhibitors or strong CYP3A4 inducers.